Some of the features of a fitting which implement the TSiptm method are:

 5. This secondary tube, in conjunction with the body, forces pressure to be applied to the malleable seal, which creates a seal between the inner tubing and the bottom of the port.
 This is an essential secondary means of holding the tubing securely.

 These are just some of the advantages of this method.
-But if one more might be mentioned, TSipTM fittings are easy to install and require no real effort or diligence on the part of the user to acheive low variance in resolution.
+But if one more might be mentioned, TSipTM fittings are easy to install and require no real effort or diligence on the part of the user to acheive lower variance in resolution.
 Dispersion variance can arise from a number of factors.
 Some of these factors are: port machining tolerance variation, user installation variation (seating depth and tightness) , ferrule and tubing wear and damage variation, and others.
 Again, these variances are easily minimized using the TSipTM method.

 With patents approved, now is the time for widespread replacement of existing fitting technologies with Tip Sealing type fittings.
 The Tip Sealing method was designed to be used directly with existing instrumentation.
 It is a technique, a method in USPTO parlance, rather than a specific apparatus.
 This means the particular apparatus can come from a wide variety of licensed manufacturers, and in a wide variety of forms.
 These variations of apparatus merely allow the user to implement the Tip Sealing method described in US patent 9217522, and to a lesser extent, 8006367 and 8887371.

 A patented method of sealing a 10-32 HPLC port.